IBM/edb-tickets/README.md

 ![app-all-tickets](doc/source/images/app-all-tickets.png)

 The `Support Staff` menu option displays all users who are designated as support staff.
+It also provides an option to add new support staff users.

-This are the only users who can be assigned a ticket.
+>**NOTE**: Only support staff users can be assigned to a ticket.

 The `New Ticket` menu option displays a form you can use to create a ticket.
 Here you are required to enter a `Subject` and `Description`, and select a `Category` and `Priority`.
 The new ticket will automatically assign you as the `created by` user.